-The procedure aims to increase the size of the sub-acromial space and reduce the pressure on the affected soft tissues, including the rotator cuff tendons.
-Sub-acromial decompression (SAD) involves releasing the ligament from the front of the acromion, trimming off the under surface of the acromion and removing the inflamed bursa.
-This allows the tendons to move more freely.
+The operation aims to increase the size of the subacromial space and reduce the pressure on the affected soft tissues.
+Subacromial decompression involves releasing the ligament from the front of the acromion, trimming off the under surface of the acromion and removing the inflamed bursa.
+This allows the tendon to move more freely and thus break the cycle of rubbing and swelling.